 Found in the centre of western Zambia, Kafue National Park is the oldest and largest of Zambia’s national parks.
 It covers a massive 22,400 km2.

-We will explore our way back to Livingstone going South looking for new places and roads
+We will explore our way back to Livingstone going South looking for the best roads and end up in Livingstone

 What do you need: